graycoreio/mage2docker/docs/stories/existing-project.md

 ```

 ## Finalizing Magento 2 Installation
-We can now finalize the Magento 2 installation and configure Magento 2 to use the utlities provided by the Mage2Docker environment.
+We can now finalize the Magento 2 installation and configure Magento 2 to use the utilities provided by the Mage2Docker environment.

 ```bash
 docker-compose exec magento2 bin/magento setup:install --base-url=https://magento2.test \